Lesson 3: Managing significant karst features

 • Prevent logging debris from entering significant cave entrances

-• Provide a measure of aesthetics/recreational experience for cave entrances with high recreational values.
+• Provide a measure of aesthetics/recreational experience for cave entrances with high recreational values

 Recommended best management practices

 1. Leave a minimum two-tree-length reserve extending outward from the mouth of the cave entrance.
 In the case of a significant entrance contained within a sinkhole, the reserve should extend from the rim or edge of the sinkhole, as defined by the upper break of the slope enclosing the sinkhole.
+The two-tree-length reserve is based on the average height of the dominant and co-dominant trees at 100 years.

 2. Leave an adjacent management zone of an appropriate size to protect the reserve from windthrow.
 See Managing Windthrow.

-3. Leave understorey vegetation along reserve boundaries, and green trees in the opening to help maintain interior microclimatic conditions and inhibit the encroachment of edge species into the reserve.
+3. Leave understorey vegetation along reserve boundaries, and green trees in the opening to help maintain interior microclimatic conditions and inhibit the encroachment of edge species into the reserve

 Reserve extends outward from rim of sinkhole

-Reserve extends outward from mouth of cave
+Reserve extends outward from mouth of cave.

 For reserves around entrances of caves known to contain bat hibernacula or species at risk, follow the recommendations in Managing Identified Wildlife: Procedures and Measures (PDF).

-Practices recommended for cave entrances that don’t meet the criteria of significant cave entrances
+Practices recommended for cave entrances that don’t meet the criteria of significant cave entrances include:

 • Use a 20-metre management zone around the entrance